agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 > time to travel across the globe as it does a contemporary human
 > journeyer.
 Dialing somebody long distance would take as long as
 > getting there “in person,” though it would be cheaper as a call
-> wouldrequire less bandwidth.
+> would require less bandwidth.

 *I don't understand what they are trying to say here with this paragraph.
 Why would it take a digital agent with a mental speedup of one millx, about the same amount of "subjective time" to travel across the globe as it does a contemporary human journeyer.
-What is subjective time even mean?*
+What does subjective time even mean?
+Information reaches far ends of this world already within seconds.
+Why would it take a much faster digital agent more "subjective time"*.

 **Claims**: [1] becomes [2] as [3], ~~since [4].~~